vtslshah/vatsal-ajmera.github.io/README.md

-🚀 **Hello Folks, I'm Vatsal Ajmera – Full-Stack Developer Extraordinaire!** 🚀
+🚀 **Hello Folks, I'm Vatsal Shah – Full-Stack Developer Extraordinaire!** 🚀

 With **3+ years of experience**, I've mastered the art of building powerful, scalable web applications using the latest technologies.
 Here's what I bring to the table: